 NHMA attorneys are available to travel upon request to NHMA member municipalities for on-demand training sessions.
 Topics include, but are not limited to:

 To request a presentation, please send an email to firstname.lastname@example.org.
 Please specify your municipality, the subject, and the general dates and time you desire for the presentation.
 Presentations may be during the day or in the evening, but specific dates are subject to NHMA staff availability.
+(Please note that some blackout dates may apply).
 It is also helpful to provide additional information about the intended audience and specific areas of concern so we can better prepare our presentation to meet your expectations.

 The Association Management Services Program provides administrative, event management and financial services to NHMA affiliate groups.
 The program is designed to support our affiliate groups in their efforts to run strong organizations, freeing more of their time to focus on advancing their organizational mission.
 Across the country, state municipal leagues—like the New Hampshire Municipal Association—foster close relationships with their own affiliate organizations.